Bald eagle egg starts to hatch at National Arboretum in Northeast D.C.

 The pair had their first set of eaglets in 2015 and went on to have a total of seven hatch in their nest, the last coming in 2018 before it died of West Nile virus.
 But Mr. P and the First Lady had troubles producing offspring for three seasons thereafter; eventually, the First Lady left the nest, and other bald eagles visited.
 Lotus ended up taking the First Lady’s spot, as she and Mr. P hit it off.

-Lotus is known for her striking appearance, with a heavy-brown streaking on her tail and head that’s matured over the past year into the full-white look emblematic of bald eagles.
+Lotus is known for her striking appearance, with a heavy brown streaking on her tail and head that’s matured over the past year into the full-white look emblematic of bald eagles.
 She has another distinctive trait: a pigment dot on her iris.

 Mr. P and Lotus went through the usual eagle courtship — she’d nuzzle his neck; they’d share dinner, often a dead rodent or fish — and rearranged the twigs of their nest.
 When Lotus laid her first eggs in February, wildlife experts were thrilled.